janjakubowski/Portfolio/README.md

 # Portfolio
 Week 10 Homework - Update Portfolio and other Repos in order to build toward being employer competitive

-## INCOMPLETE - To Do
+## INCOMPLETE - ISSUES - TO DO

+1. ISSUE: One of the carosuels on the HPC is not working properly.
+2. ISSUE: Plain Jane CSS, needs styling.
+3. ISSUE: Only 2 links to portfolio, needs more.
-I'm still working on the content, lots of lorem ipsum
+4. Content is incomplete, lots of lorem ipsum

 ## Objective